 92. Sleep.
 It helps me to reset my emotions.
 Every ending signifies a new beginning.

 94. Now.
 I’m very future-oriented.
-It’s good for planning and strategizing, but sometimes it also cause stress and worries.
+It’s good for planning and strategizing, but sometimes it also causes stress and worries.
 Being able to be in the present is calming.
 I love it.

 95. Spiritual life.
-To appreciate a life beyond form is something to be grateful about.
+To appreciate life beyond form is something to be grateful for.